Polymorphic models and queries.

 This class hierarchy has three levels.
 The first is the 'root class'.
 All models in a single class hierarchy must inherit from this root.
 All models in the hierarchy are stored as the same kind as the root class.
-For example, Panther entities when stored to the datastore are of the kind 'Animal'.
+For example, Panther entities when stored to Cloud Datastore are of the kind 'Animal'.
 Querying against the Animal kind will retrieve Cats, Dogs and Canines, for example, that match your query.
 Different classes stored in the root class' kind are identified by their class key.
-When loaded from the datastore, it is mapped to the appropriate implementation class.
+When loaded from Cloud Datastore, it is mapped to the appropriate implementation class.

-Properties that are defined in a given base class within a hierarchy are stored in the datastore for all subclasses only.
+Properties that are defined in a given base class within a hierarchy are stored in Cloud Datastore for all subclasses only.
 So, if the Feline class had a property called 'whiskers', the Cat and Panther enties would also have whiskers, but not Animal, Canine, Dog or Wolf.

-When written to the datastore, all polymorphic objects automatically have a property called 'class' that you can query against.
+When written to Cloud Datastore, all polymorphic objects automatically have a property called 'class' that you can query against.
 Using this property it is possible to easily write a query against any sub-hierarchy.
 For example, to fetch only Canine objects, including all Dogs and Wolves:

 The 'class' property is not meant to be used by your code other than for queries.
 Since it is supposed to represents the real Python class it is intended to be hidden from view.
 (Although if you feel the need, it is accessible as the 'class_' attribute.)